 How much you can make as an Uber driver is a contentious issue.
 Try to find an answer and you'll get a few estimated average incomes.
 You'll also find some debate over how much drivers actually earn.
 This is largely due to all the other costs that need to be factored in when you become an Uber partner driver.

-The guide below can help you find out how much you can expect to make as an Uber driver in Australia before expenses, what expenses you need to deduct, and what your take-home pay will be each month.
-You can also use the calculator on this page to calculate your UberX yearly income.
+The guide below can help you find out how much you can expect to make as an Uber driver in Australia before expenses, what expenses you need to deduct and what your take-home pay will be each month.
+You can also use the calculator on this page to estimate your UberX yearly income.

-In Australia and the US, Uber drivers make 80% of their weekly fare total.
-Drivers in Australia have an average income of $35 to $40 per hour before Uber takes its 20% cut.
-In the US, Uber claimed driver partners could make between $70,000 and $90,000 p.a., but the average income appears to be closer to $15 to $25 per hour.
-In India, $26,000 p.a. was an average salary.
+In Australia and the US, Uber drivers keep just less than 75% of their weekly fare total.
+According to our figures, drivers in Australia have an average income of $33.15 per hour before Uber takes its 27.5% cut.
 Keep in mind this is before you take into account any additional expenses you incur as a driver.
+If you want to start earning money by driving for Uber, click below to find out how you can get started today.

 Use the calculator below to work out how much you can earn as an UberX driver.
 Simply enter in all your expenses as well as the hours you're willing to work and the calculator will do the rest.